“Give Someone a Nudge”: Meaning & Usage of This English Idiom

 Understanding these nuances will help you engage in conversations more confidently and avoid unintentional mix-ups.

-Practical Examples and Stories
+Practical Examples & Stories

 Everyday Scenarios